GROWING TOGETHER

 Our History

-Coed Lleol (Small Woods Wales) was established in 2002, gaining over 15 years experience running community woodland events.
-We also established a support network for community woodland groups which now runs independently as Llais Y Goedwig.
+Coed Lleol/Small Woods in Wales was established in 2002, and we have been running a huge range of outdoor and nature-based health and wellbeing activities since 2010.
+Visit our projects page for more information.
+We also established a support network for community woodland groups which now runs independently as Llais Y Goedwig

 Our Funders